-GREaT and GRETat ratings, integrated into LBP AM / TFSA's decision support tools, are at the heart of the security selection process.
+GREaT and GRETat ratings are therefore at the heart of the security selection processes, and are integrated into LBP AM / LFDE's decision support tools used to manage SRI funds.

-These tools allow LBP AM to identify, select, and monitor companies, states, or any other issuer, based on their ability to respect human rights, develop a healthy, safe, and sustainable work environment, and sustainably manage relationships with external stakeholders (communities, customers and consumers, suppliers...).
+These tools allow LBP AM and LFDE to identify, select, and monitor companies, states, or any other issuer, based on their ability to respect human rights, develop a healthy, safe, and sustainable work environment, and sustainably manage relationships with external stakeholders (communities, customers and consumers, suppliers...).